Rajasekhar18110/College_management_portal/README.md

 # College_management_portal

 This is a group project in Database course.
-We have developed an academic portal similar to AIMS portal of IIT Ropar.
-This is entirely a backend project.
+We built an academic portal similar to AIMS portal of IIT Ropar.

+For detailed explanation of the project and implemented functions, please refer to 'Readme.pdf'.

 Group members: